 In 1977, the world's first microprocessor-driven PCs were released.
 These were the Apple II, the Commodore PET, and the TRS-80.
 All these machines had one thing in common – they used audio cassettes for storage.

-Hard drives at the time were still quite expensive, and everyone at the time had access to cheap audio cassettes.
+Hard drives at the time were still quite expensive, but almost everyone had access to cheap audio cassettes.
 Early computer designers actually flaunted cassette storage as it aided in the early adoption of personal computers.
 As PCs became more common, so to did the emergence of their use as video game machines.

-The audio that was transmitted would've sounded reminiscent of a dial-up modem booting up.
-You can actually hear what one game's data sounds like in the video below.
-(If you know your way around audio converting, you can even download the game to your PC through this sound too!)
+The audio that was transmitted would've sounded reminiscent of a dial-up modem.
+You can hear what one game's data sounds like in the video below.

 Video game transmitting radio shows